 That’s not to say every center-forward to walk through the Shankly Gates has been top-class, with Anthony Le Tallec, David N’Gog, Andriy Voronin, Iago Aspas, Fabio Borini, Andy Carroll and even Mario Balotelli working against type at Anfield.

-Talking about the best Liverpool forwards ever, the names of several players like Ian Rush, Roger Hunt, Gordon Hodgson, Billy Liddell, Steven Gerrard and more come to the mind.
+, the names of several players like Ian Rush, Roger Hunt, Gordon Hodgson, Billy Liddell, Steven Gerrard and more come to the mind.
 Let's look at the top strikers who have scored most goals for Liverpool.

 Liverpool have certainly been blessed with talent in front of goal.
 Here are the top best strikers to grace the red half of Merseyside in the Premier League era, including goalscorers currently firing for Klopp.